Nebraska Grazing Conference to kick off with range plant identification tour

 “We are pretty excited about the program this year,” said Daren Redfearn, who is one of the coordinators for the annual event.
 The conference will kick off with a plant identification tour Monday afternoon, Aug.
 12. “This tour is in response to comments on a survey from people wanting to learn more about plant identification.
 A program on plant identification is a challenge in an indoor facility, but we had an opportunity to have it in the field,” Redfearn said.
 Chris Helzer with The Nature Conservancy will host the half-day tour in an area where they have access to several different plant communities from Sandhills plant communities, to floodplain grasslands, wetlands, restored croplands and grassland vegetation.
 “Participants will have the opportunity to receive hands-on training in plant identification.
 This will be a great opportunity to look at a wide range of different plants and tune up your grass identification skills,” he said.

 Two keynote speakers that are now retired from the U.S. Department of Agriculture and the Natural Resources Conservation Service will highlight this year’s conference.
-Patrick Shaver, who now teaches at Oregon State University, will discuss “Rangeland Health: What is it and Why do I Care,” and Dana Larsen, who has returned to his family’s ranch, Broken Heart Livestock in Thedford, Neb., will discuss “Managing a Sandhills Ranch with an Eye to Soil Health.”
+Patrick Shaver, who now teaches at Oregon State University, will discuss “Rangeland Health: What is it and Why do I Care,” and Dana Larsen, who has returned to her family’s ranch, Broken Heart Livestock in Thedford, Neb., will discuss “Managing a Sandhills Ranch with an Eye to Soil Health.”
 Both individuals are heavily involved in grazing land conservation, planning and application, Redfearn said.

 One goal of the conference has been to address grazing needs.
 To accomplish this, Redfearn said they try and make sure every presentation is related to grazing lands management.
 “It is designed for people with an interest in the utilization and conservation of grazing lands.
 This year, we have a session on grazing land management involving extension and research specialists from the University of Nebraska,” he said.
 The focus of that session will be a summary of an eight-year research project conducted at the Barta Brothers Ranch in the eastern part of Nebraska in the Sandhills.